bahorn/BeautifulLies/README.md

   is defined in `src/util.c`) else it uses the non-kprobe approach to find the symbol with less artifacts.
-* resets `printk_once` for the message that warns about an unsigned module being load.
-(HACKY APPROACH WARNING)
+* resets `printk_once` for the message that warns about an unsigned module being load. implemented by searching a function for instructions that set the flag.

 TODO:
 * a privesc payload